pypa/sample-namespace-packages/README.md

 # Python Namespace Package Examples

-This repository contains samples for the various ways to create namespace packages in Pyhton.
+This repository contains samples for the various ways to create namespace packages in Python.
 For more details, see the [documentation on namespace packages](https://packaging.python.org/namespace_packages/)